 Instead, you could put all your brain’s efforts into completing the tasks.

 Your diet impacts your concentration.

-Whole foods, such as fruits, vegetables and grains, are renowned for their ability to positively boost one’s ability to concentrate.
+Whole foods, such as fruits, vegetables, and grains, are renowned for positively boosting one’s ability to concentrate.

-Filling up on sugar, fat and carbs, on the contrary, will provide minimal fuel for your mind and body.
+On the contrary, filling up with sugar, fat, and carbs will provide minimal fuel for your mind and body.

-Stay satisfied, too, in the amount of food you eat.
+Stay satisfied, too, with the amount of food you eat.